 We have high expectations of all children, and believe that all children should be included in the full range of educational opportunities and that their work here at JYS should be of the highest possible standard.
 We base our teaching on our knowledge of each child, responding to the needs of the children in our classes and overcoming any potential barriers to learning.
 Our teaching is inclusive and ensures that all tasks set are appropriate.
-When planning work for children with specific educational needs (e.g. SEND or G&T) we use information and targets contained in the children's Learning Passports/G&T Pupil Sheets.
+When planning work for children with specific educational needs (e.g. SEND or more able children) we use information and targets contained in the children's Learning Passports.